 - High degree of patience, understanding, and flexibility.

 - Attend “Volunteer Orientation” training within 2 months of starting service.

 - Record and report monthly volunteer hours served, as detailed in the Volunteer Orientation.

 - Pass Federal Background Check; and if transporting, driving record check.

 - NO previous ESL experience or TEFL/TESOL certification required.

-The first step to volunteering is to visit our Events page to find out when and where the next volunteer training will be and RSVP to attend.
-At the training you will learn about World Relief's work, the refugees and immigrants we serve, and what it looks like to come alongside them as volunteers in different roles.
-After attending the training, all volunteers must complete an application and background checks before starting.
+All volunteers are required to attend a volunteer training, complete an application, and undergo a background checks before starting.
+At the training you will learn about World Relief's work, the refugees and immigrants we serve, and what it looks like to come alongside them as volunteers in different roles